ivangfr/keycloak-clustered/README.md

 Please, refer to the official `jboss/keycloak` documentation at https://hub.docker.com/r/jboss/keycloak

-## How do build locally a development Docker image
+## How to build locally a development Docker image

 - Navigate into one version folder